-Gartner defines the application programming interface (API) management market as the market for software that supports API life cycle stages such as planning and design, implementation and testing, deployment and operation, and versioning and retirement.
-Organizations use APIs to modernize their architectures; efficiently integrate systems, services and partners; and create and monetize data and services.
-API management software enables organizations to discover, design, build, manage and secure APIs, regardless of their size, region or industry.
-It helps them improve composability, security and business resilience, and accelerate their growth.
+Gartner defines the application programming interface (API) management market as the market for software to manage, govern and secure APIs.
+Organizations use APIs to modernize their architectures; APIs provide access to systems, services, partners and data services.
+API management software enables organizations to plan, deploy, secure, operate, version control and retire APIs, regardless of their size, region or industry.

 Gartner defines access management (AM) as platforms that include an identity provider (IdP) and establish, manage and enforce runtime access controls to at least cloud, modern standards-based web and classic web applications.
 AM’s purpose is to enable single sign-on (SSO) access for people (workforce, consumer and other users) and machines into protected applications in a streamlined and consistent way that enhances user experience.
 AM is also responsible for providing security controls to protect the user session in runtime, enforcing authentication (with multifactor authentication [MFA]) and authorization using adaptive access.
 Lastly, AM can provide identity context for other cybersecurity tools to enable identity-first security.